fisher-alice/johnny-five-wiki/ESC.md

 ## Calibrating an ESC

-Load the following sketch onto your Arduino, via the Arduino IDE follow the instructions
+Load the following sketch onto your Arduino, via the Arduino IDE follow the instructions.

+This requires that the ESC's power source is **off or disconnected** at the start of the calibration process.
+You will be prompted to turn on/reconnect the power during the process.

 ```c
 #include <Servo.h>